Discrete Event Simulation with SimEvents

 You can operate directly on event-based signals using Simulink and Stateflow® library blocks, including Math Operations, MATLAB Function, Stateflow Charts, and Logical Operator.
 You can also encapsulate any Simulink calculation that needs to operate on an event-based signal using the Atomic Subsystem block.

-SimEvents provides a block library that enables you to create, process, store, and move entities in a system.
+SimEvents provides a block library that enables you to create, process, store, and move entities and their resources in a system.
 You can model both simple and complex networks of queues and servers.
 By connecting gate and switching blocks, you can establish paths on which entities travel in response to events.
 These paths can include delays and selective switching criteria.
 Many parameters within SimEvents can be statistically determined to model probabilistic variations in the system.
 You can also build your own domain-specific library blocks by using key Simulink capabilities, such as masking subsystems and creating libraries, and adding special SimEvents signal ports to Simulink subsystems that produce and consume events.

 The Generators library includes blocks for creating entities based on time or signals, such as the Event-Based Entity Generation block.